Aran-Dev/Base-Convertor/README.md

 ## How to Use
 1. Run the program.
 2. Enter the number.
-3. Select the input and output base, then click the desired button.
+3. Select the input base, then click the desired button.